eastgenomics/themis/dxapp_compliance/Readme.md

 `.gitignore` has a bare `*.json` rule that would silently untrack any fixture `dxapp.json`.)

+## **Backlog**

+Carried over from TODO comments that used to sit at the top of `dxapp_queries.py`, kept here now that the file is only a deprecation shim:

+- Add summary statistics to parts of the HTML report, and style it with bootstrap.
+- Make the report prettier with bootstrap.
+- Add a list of repos without releases to the report (as a datatable).
+- Add instance type to the report.
+- Revisit the log format (`LOG_FORMAT` in `config.py`).

+Done since: *"Add assetDepends to the report"* — `runSpec.assetDepends` is now read at the correct path and surfaced in both the **Assets** and **execDepends** columns.
+It had never worked, because the code read a top-level `assetsDepends`.

 ## **Known limitations**

 - Only **public** repositories are audited. `list_organisation_repos` paginates on the organisation's `public_repos` count, so private repositories fall off the end of the listing.
+- **The report needs an internet connection to view.** jQuery, bootstrap, DataTables and plotly.js are all loaded from CDNs. plotly.js is loaded once for all three figures rather than inlined into each; inlining made the report ~14 MB instead of ~50 KB.
+If an offline-viewable report is ever needed, change `_figure_html` in `report/plots.py` to `include_plotlyjs=True` for one figure - and accept the size.
 - Dockerfiles are not scanned — see the dependency-provenance section above for what that means for the apt and pip checks.